lapisusp/lapisusp.github.io/_members/en/rafael-luiz-testa.md

 header-img: img/members/rafael-luiz-testa2.jpg
 ---

 Bachelor (2014) and Master (2018) in Information Systems with the University of São Paulo, Brazil.
 He is currently working toward the Ph.D. degree with the University of São Paulo, Brazil.
-His main research interests are facial expression and image synthesis.
+His main research interests are facial expression and video synthesis.